We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 Every interview in this analysis was shared anonymously by a real student on Internia.
 You can filter by company, program, role, or interview type to find exactly the experiences that are relevant to your next interview.

-It's free, it's anonymous, and it's built by students who've been through the process.
+It's free, anonymous, and built by students who've been through the process.

 Browse interview experiences →